 One of the most renowned UNESCO World Heritage Sites in Bosnia and Herzegovina is the Old Bridge Area of the Old City of Mostar.
 Built in the 16th century during Ottoman rule, this iconic bridge symbolizes unity between different cultures and religions.
 The city is a melting pot of influences from various civilizations throughout history.

 The Old Bridge is an architectural marvel that blends Eastern and Western influences.
-The bridge’s elegant arches reflect Islamic design, while its stone structure demonstrates European craftsmanship.
-Its significance lies in its stunning beauty and historical importance as it once connected two distinct communities – the Christian Croats and Muslim Bosniaks.
+Its elegant arches reflect Islamic design, while its stone structure demonstrates European craftsmanship.
+Its significance lies in its stunning beauty and historical importance, as it once connected two distinct communities—the Christian Croats and Muslim Bosniaks.

 This particular site was intentionally shelled and destroyed by the Croatian Defence Council in 1993.
 Following the war, the bridge underwent reconstruction using traditional construction techniques and materials sourced from the local area, ultimately reopening in 2004.